zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Click the *Go to My Dashboard* button in the upper-right corner to display the *Dashboard* page.

-    - Click on the *Customize Dashboard* option at the top-left to display the *Customize Dashboard* popup dialog.
-If you don't see the option, click on the icon in the uppper-right showing a *circle with a dash inside* to display additional options.
+    - Click on the *Customize Dashboard* option at the top-right to display the *Customize Dashboard* popup dialog.
+If you don't see the option, click on the icon in the upper-rightshowing a *circle with a dash inside* to display additional options.

-    - Find *Autonomous Transaction Processing* in the list and click on the Show button to the right to make sure that it always shows on your dashboard.
+    - Find *Autonomous Transaction Processing* in the *Data Management* section list and click on the Show button to the right to make sure that it always shows on your dashboard.

-    - Close the dialog by clicking on the *X* in the upper-right corner and redisplay the *Dashboard*.
+    - Close the dialog by clicking on the *X* in the upper-right corner.

     - Verify that *Autonomous Transaction Processing* now appears and click on it to display the *Service: Autonomous Transaction Processing* page.